alastairmoody-madeye/Engineering-Ladders/README.md

 ## System Roles
 There are two different varieties of roles operating within in each system:
-* Engineers - Engineers are generally responsible for producing artifects directly or indirectly used in the engineering process.
+* Engineers - Engineers are generally responsible for producing artifacts directly or indirectly used in the engineering process.
 Examples include application code, infrastructure code, automated tests, requirements, and project plans.
 * Directors - Directors are primarily focused on team effectiveness, constantly looking for ways to reduce the cost, in time and money, of delivering business value.
 Examples include ensuring that engineers have what they need to quickly build high quality software in a team they love, for a mission in which they believe, and have career plans to help them continuously upgrade their skills.
 This could be new processes, technologies, skills, or even cultural changes.
 They have deep experience in being an engineer, giving them the empathy they need to deeply understand what the team needs to be effective.

 Consequently, for each system you will find an engineering role and a director role.
 So, who is responsible for the effectiveness of directors and the team as a whole?
 This responsibility falls to the [**Engineering Director**](Engineering-Director.md).
 Using [RACI](https://en.wikipedia.org/wiki/Responsibility_assignment_matrix) vernacular, the Engineering Director is generally accountable for the effectiveness of the entire engineering team across all systems while engineering directors are responsible for the effectiveness of teams operating within their system.
 To better understand how this works refer to this overview on [directing directors](Directing-Directors.md)